-Christian mission trip teams work closely with the local church in Catadupa to bring hope and new life into the community.
-Your team will participate in construction projects on both community buildings and individual homes while interacting with children through Kids Club or sports programs.
-Will you look beyond and beaches and resorts to meet practical needs in Jamaica?
+Your mission trip team will work closely with the local church in Catadupa to bring hope and new life into the community.
+Participate in construction projects on both community buildings and individual homes while interacting with children through Kids Club or sports programs.

 Family Projects: Many families that live in the mountains of Jamaica have very limited access to jobs and cannot afford to maintain their small homes.
 As a result the sun, rain, tropical storms and general wear and tear of life take their toll, and homes fall into disrepair.
 When working with individual households you will be divided into small teams of 6-10 people.
 These projects are designed to give you the opportunity to build relationships with families and help to repair homes.
 Many people are in need of kitchens, showers, and especially toilets!
 Without this, people may be forced to relieve themselves in the pouring rain.
 Building toilets is one of our primary focuses.